autoplot/documentation/to_md/help.md

 ## <span id="layoutPanel"></span>Layout

-![layout.png](layout.png "layout.png") The Layout Panel (enable with Options-\>Enable Feature-\>Layout Tab) provides access to all of the plots and plot elements on the canvas.
+![layout.png](layout.png "layout.png") The Layout Panel (enable with Options→Enable Feature→Layout Tab) provides access to all of the plots and plot elements on the canvas.
 This allows you to swap plot position, delete plot elements, add groups of plots, etc.

-\=== Plots ===
+### Plots

 The Plots area contains a simplified view of the plots on the page.
 Each plot has a context menu that allows the plot to be edited or deleted.